|

 In less than two weeks, the frozen waters of Ael ûrnen

-were transformed into a fairground, with streets of little booths,
+had been transformed into a fairground, with streets of little

-gaily hung with lanterns, streamers and painted signsselling
+boothsall gaily hung with lanterns, streamers and painted

-mulled wine and hot, spiced ale, pies, pasties and roasted pork,
+signsselling mulled wine and hot, spiced ale, pies and pasties

-books, trinkets and souvenirs.
-There were puppet shows, swings
+and roasted pork, books and trinkets and souvenirs.
+There were

-the braver visitors could hire skates and glide to and fro across
+skates, and glide to and fro across the ice.

 You are sure you will be warm enough?

-Eowyn lifted the hood of her fur-lined cloak and smiled up at
+Eowyn lifted the hood of her fur-lined cloak, and smiled at her

-Legolas waved to his father, already sitting in the second carriage
+Legolas waved to his father, already seated in the first carriage

-with Cyllien, Wilawen and Valandil, then he and Eowyn joined Gimli
+with Cyllien, then he and Eowyn joined Gimli, Hentmirë, Wilawen

 Haldir brought the carriages to a halt at the edge of the trees,